Finding things to do in London is easy to do.

 But did you know?

-The section we call the Thames River Walk from Westminster Bridge to Tower Bridge is around 4km one way.
+The section we call the Thames River Walk, which runs from Westminster Bridge to Tower Bridge, is about 4km one way.

-And it is one section of the Thames Path which goes from Richmond in southwest London to the Thames Barrier (28 miles or 45 km).
-Covering both sides of the River Thames.
+It is one section of the Thames Path, which goes from Richmond in southwest London to the Thames Barrier (28 miles or 45 km), covering both sides of the River Thames.

-We have put together a path and some photos that will help you navigate this very popular area.
+We have put together a path and some photos to help you navigate this popular area.

 1. Westminster Bridge